 However, the bridge was not the only proposed solution.
-Many supported the construction of a tunnel instead which was why a provisional solution was to be implemented until a choice between the bridge and the tunnel has been made.
-The lifetime of the bridge was meant to be around 10 years but as you can see, the ‘provisional’ bridge still remains in its place today.
+Many supported the construction of a tunnel instead which was why a provisional solution was provided in the first place.
+Strömbron bridge was only meant to serve Stockholmers until a definitive choice between a bridge and a tunnel has been made.
+The lifetime of the bridge was meant to be around 10 years but as you can see for yourself, the ‘provisional’ bridge still remains in its place today.

-The Norrbro bridge connects the Royal Palace with Gustav Adolf’s square (Gustav Adolfs torg) through the Helgeandsholmen island and is the only still-standing bridge in Stockholm built completely out of stone.
+The Norrbro bridge connects the Royal Palace with Gustav Adolf’s square (Gustav Adolfs torg) through the Helgeandsholmen island and is the only remaining bridge in Stockholm built completely out of stone.
 At the time of its construction, it was a technologically advanced structure which required foreign help as Swedish architects and workers lacked necessary skills.
-Many proposals for the design of the bridge had been submitted but eventually, it was the architect Adelcrantz who got to execute his design between 1787 and 1807.
+Many proposals for the design of the bridge had been submitted but eventually, it was architect Carl Fredrik Adelcrantz who got to execute his design between 1787 and 1807.

 Centralbron is a bridge that is hard to miss.
 For better or for worse.
 The bridge is one of the main traffic routes in central Stockholm with a total of seven rail tracks and six road lanes.
 It has been criticised ever since it was built for disturbing the historical landscape in the Old Town.
 Plans to replace it with a tunnel have been proposed but because of the costs of such a solution, these plans are not going to be implemented anytime soon.